xclusivfred/Technical-documentation-page/README.md

 # Technical-documentation-page
-A page that serves as reference for a topic.
+A page that serves as reference for a topic

 ## Prerequisite